The Québec maritime Blog

 Maritime artists and artisans

 Many artists and artisans are strongly influenced by the proximity of the estuary or gulf.
 They paint the St. Lawrence, take photos, sculpt boats, etc. They collect sand, driftwood, shells and algae to make works of art, jewellery or handmade soaps, which they then sell in their boutiques and studios.

-The people who make their homes in the maritime regions of Québec have always been storytelling and music lovers, and they continue the tradition of sharing their talents around bonfires on the beach or during the many local festivals, such as the “Concerts aux Îles du Bic” Chamber Music Festival and the Rimouski Festi Jazz International (in Bas-Saint-Laurent); Festival Musique du Bout du Monde in Gaspé and the Petite-Vallée Song Festival (in Gaspésie); the Tadoussac Song Festival and Innucadie Storytelling and Legends Festival in Natashquan (in Côte-Nord); as well as La Mer sur un Plateau (Îles de la Madeleine), which pays tribute to the maritime heritage of the Islands.
+The people who make their homes in the maritime regions of Québec have always been storytelling and music lovers, and they continue the tradition of sharing their talents around bonfires on the beach or during the many local festivals, such as the “Concerts aux Îles du Bic” Chamber Music Festival, the Rimouski Festi Jazz International and Les Grandes Fêtes TELUS (in Bas-Saint-Laurent); Festival Musique du Bout du Monde in Gaspé and the Petite-Vallée Song Festival (in Gaspésie); the Tadoussac Song Festival and Innucadie Storytelling and Legends Festival in Natashquan (in Côte-Nord); as well as La Mer sur un Plateau (Îles de la Madeleine), which pays tribute to the maritime heritage of the Islands.

 Two summer events even celebrate sand: the Islands’ sandcastle contest (Îles de la Madeleine) and the sand sculpture contest in Sainte-Luce (Bas-Saint-Laurent)!